Uniquely Abled Academy for Autistic Adults

 - If you're interested in getting updates about the program, please fill out the interest survey here.

-OPEN HOUSE
+OPEN HOUSES

-- March 26 (Wednesday), 7pm - 8pm
+- March 26 (7pm - 8pm)

-- De Anza College (21250 Stevens Creek Blvd, Cupertino)
+- LOCATION: De Anza College (21250 Stevens Creek Blvd, Cupertino)

 - Map

-CNC CAREERS
+CNC OPERATOR CAREERS

 If not familiar with what a CNC operator does, you can learn more about this career in the following videos.

-- Description of CNC operator (4 min)
+- Video of CNC Machining (4 min)

 COMPANIES